The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 Roy Lichtenstein's Head With Braids (signed), an intaglio print from 1980, is estimated to be worth between £3,000 and £4,500.
 This artwork has shown consistent value growth, with an average annual growth rate of 4%.
-This work has an auction history of four total sales since its entry to the market in November 2006.
-In the last five years, the hammer price has ranged from £3,097 in March 2023 to £3,218 in January 2024.
-The average return to the seller over this period was £2,683.
+The hammer price in the last 12 months ranges from £3,097 in March 2023 to £3,218 in January 2024.
+This piece has an auction history of four total sales since its entry to the market in November 2006.
 The edition size of this artwork is limited to 32.

 Meaning & Analysis